 7. Proper and comprehensive reports are kept of any complaint received.

-10. If patients are not satisfied with the result of our procedure then a complaint may be made to the respective agencies mentioned in the contact page of this leaflet.
+9. If patients are not satisfied with the result of our procedure then a complaint may be made to the respective agencies mentioned in the contacts section of this page.